mpmoran/architecture-patterns-with-python/notes.md

   - Functions, classes, etc. can be modified to support edge-to-edge testing.
 - Avoid using mocks in tests.
 Instead separate responsibilities in code into objects that can be replaced with a test double.
 - TDD is a "design practice first and testing practice second".
 The tests record design choices and serve to explain the system to us.

+### Ch.
+4 Out First Use Case: Flash API and Service Layer

+- Differences between orchestration logic, business logic, and interfacing code
+- **Service layer pattern**: orchestrates workflows and defines use cases of system

+#### The Plan

+1. Put up a Flask API in front of the `allocate` domain service function.
+1. Refactor out a service layer that will capture the use case and sit between Flask and the domain model.
+1. Experiment with different types of parameters for the service layer functions and show that the service layer's clients can be decoupled from the model layer.

+#### Introducing a Service Layer

+- **orchestration**: fetching from repository, validating input against database state, handling errors, and committing to database
+- **service layer**:
+  - AKA orchestration layer, use-case layer
+  - Splitting out a service layer often makes sense.